NHSDigital/gp2gp-reporting-infrastructure/lambda/store-asid-lookup/README.md

 If the SES/Lambda/Step Function fails:

-Once the email is received into the GP2GP mailbox, our tem must (within the first 14 days of a month) follow the instructions below:
+Once the email is received into the GP2GP mailbox, our team must (within the first 14 days of a month) follow the instructions below:

 - Ask a mailbox owner to forward the email to them.
 - Gzip the file: